Sound familiar………… ?

 Every year Cambs Trading Standards receives many complaints from people who have been conned by doorstep callers.

-- You have 7 days to cancel the agreement.
-Any money paid should then be returned to you.
+- You have 14 days to cancel the agreement.

 - The caller must give you a written cancellation form setting out your rights when you agree the contract.
 If the caller does not provide you with this information he is committing a criminal offence and the agreement isn’t valid.